 She has appeared at various literary festivals, including Hay and Cheltenham; has broadcast on BBC Radio 4 (The Westminster Hour, The Archive Hour, Analysis), LBC and various international radio stations; has appeared on TV including for BBC Parliament, BBC 2’s Timewatch and for the Discovery Channel; and has written opinion pieces for The Guardian and The Literary Review , and bookreviewed for The Spectator.

 Caroline teaches Public History to postgraduates at the Centre for Archives and Information Studies at the University of Dundee, and on using archives for creative non-fiction at Cambridge University’s Institute of Continuing Education.
 In 2017 she was a Political Writer in Residence at Gladstone’s Library.
 She is also an accredited lecturer for The Arts Society.

 Her third book, National Treasures.
-How the Nation’s Art was Saved in World War II will be published by John Murray in November 2021.
+How the Nation’s Art was Saved in World War II was published by John Murray in November 2021.